Brendan-McShane/tfcb2020_capstone_project/README.md

 Questions:

 1) Are the continuous variables within the total data normally distributed?
 If not, are they normally distributed within disease state?
-Which continuous variables are the most correlated?

 	Making a scatter matrix of the continuous variables should answer these questions.

-2) How many false positives and/or false negatives are present in the dataset based on their machine learning model?

-	Making a plot colored by disease presence and plotting RNFL score, then looking for colors that don't cluster correctly.
+2) Which continuous variables are the most correlated?

 3) After PCA, how many dimensions are necessary to account for at least 95% of the variance within the data?